Felipe Vaz Peres

 Computational Reproducibility

 Ensuring reproducibility remains one of the major challenges in computational biology and data science.
-Despite the growing availability of large-scale biological and experimental datasets, many published results cannot be easily replicated due to issues such as incomplete documentation, non-standardized workflows, missing metadata, or dependence on specific computing environments.
-Whether in the context of gene expression studies or predictive modeling, transparent and reproducible computational practices are essential for building confidence in scientific results.
+Despite the growing availability of large-scale datasets, many published results are difficult to replicate due to incomplete documentation, non-standardized workflows, missing metadata, or dependence on specific computing environment.
+Whether in the context of gene expression studies or predictive modeling, transparent and reproducible practices are essential for building confidence in scientific results.

 In my work I focus on developing robust, efficient, and reproducible workflows that adhere to the open science and FAIR principles (Findable, Accessible, Interoperable, and Reusable).